Uncovering the Truth About Anxiety in Children: Causes, Symptoms, and Treatment-đź’ś

 • Rapid breathing or shortness of breath could signal that your child is feeling panic or fear.

-Children’s anxiety can be easy to spot if you pay attention to changes in their behavior.
+Signs of anxiety in children can be easy to spot if you pay attention to changes in their behavior.
 These changes often impact their daily life and their interactions with others.
 Below you'll find a list of behavioral changes that you can look out for:

 1. A child may become easily irritated or angry.
-Little things might upset them more than usual.
+They might become easily upset by little things more than usual.

 2. A child might avoid school, social events, or specific places that make them uneasy.